NodleStudios/Test-Docs-For-Project/README.md

 # Test-Docs-For-Project

-This is for a cool project I'm working on watch this space.
+This is an example docs repo for a project I'm currently building called [BonitaDocs](https://bonitadocs.com/).
+If you head over to the website you can sign up to be notified of updates :)